MEITREX/content_service/api.md

 Get contents by ids.
 If any of the given ids are not found, the corresponding element in the result list will be null.
+🔒 The user must have access to the courses containing the contents with the given ids, otherwise null is returned for the respective contents.

 </td>
 </tr>